kelseykap/kelseykap.github.io/project-page.md

 ### SCALE

-A six week expedition to the MIZ in the Antartic aboard the S.A.
+A six week expedition in the Spring of 2019 to the MIZ in the Antarctic aboard the S.A.
 Agulhas II.

 ![breaking-ice](./assets/img/breaking-ice.gif)
 _The S.A.
 Agulhas II icebreaker in the Southern Ocean during the Scale Expedition._